Piotr-Morawiecki/UK-catchment-properties/README.md

 ## References
 <a id="1">[1]</a>
 P. W. Morawiecki, P. H. Trinh.
-"Dimensional analysis of integrated catchment models.
+"On the development and analysis of mathematical models of catchments.
 Part 1.
-Dimensional analysis for the United Kingdom" (2022)
+Parameter estimation of catchment properties" (2022)

 <a id="2">[2]</a>
 Tóth, Brigitta, et al. "3D soil hydraulic database of Europe at 250 m resolution."
 Hydrological Processes 31.14 (2017): 2662-2666.